Harry & Meghan: Production

 In September 2020, the Duke and Duchess of Sussex signed a private commercial deal with Netflix "to develop scripted and unscripted series, film, documentaries, and children programming for the streaming service".
 Garrett Bradley was initially attached to the project as director, but reportedly left due to differences of opinion with the couple.
 All interviews featured in the docuseries were completed by August 2022.

 In an interview published in October 2022, Meghan announced that she and Harry were working on a docuseries focused on their life, directed by Liz Garbus.
+Garbus had been recruited for the project in 2021 by Chanel Pysnik, head of unscripted for Archewell Productions.
+Garbus had previously worked with Meghan on the development of a children's show.
 As of October 2022, Netflix had not confirmed the release of any documentaries by Harry and Meghan, and the release date for the docuseries was reportedly pushed back following the negative reaction to the fifth season of Netflix's The Crown.
 Meghan said of the docuseries that it was "... nice to be able to trust someone with our story" and described Garbus as a "seasoned director whose work I've long admired".
 Meghan conceded that allowing Garbus to direct meant that the series "may not be the way we would have told it.
 But that's not why we're telling it.
 We're trusting our story to someone else, and that means it will go through their lens".
+In response to the question of whether they reached out to the British press to get their side of the story, Garbus said the idea was "a nonstarter" as they were trying to keep the project "under wraps".

 On December 1, 2022, the title of the docuseries was announced as Harry & Meghan.
 Despite initial assumptions that the docuseries had been partially filmed at the couple's Montecito home, it was later reported that the couple sat down for their interviews at 888 Lilac Drive, another mansion in Montecito.